 The Professional Program is four years and leads to the Doctor of Pharmacy (Pharm.D.) degree after successful completion of a pre-professional program typically completed in two years.
-Graduates of the program are eligible for state examination to become licensed pharmacists after completing appropriate internship hours.
+Graduates of the program are eligible for state examination to become licensed pharmacists.
 The four years of education consist of three years of mostly in-class (i.e., lecture, laboratory, discussion group) and one full year of experiential education.